encoredev/examples/nextjs-starter/README.md

 git push encore
 ```

-Then head over to the [Cloud Dashboard](https://app.encore.dev) to monitor your deployment and find your production URL.

-From there you can also see metrics, traces, connect your app to a
-GitHub repo to get automatic deploys on new commits, and connect your own AWS or GCP account to use for deployment.
+You can also open your app in the [Cloud Dashboard](https://app.encore.dev) to integrate with GitHub, or connect your AWS/GCP account, enabling Encore to automatically handle cloud deployments for you.

 ### Next.js on Vercel